Why Your Outdoor Lighting Needs Summer Protection?

 - Cracked wiring and water damage create fire risks and shock hazards

-- Small issues grow into expensive repairs
+- Small issues compound into expensive repairs

-- Half-functioning lighting systems ruin summer gatherings
+- Faulty lighting disrupts summer gatherings and outdoor entertaining

 1. Understand Summer's Hidden Electrical Hazards